Language disorder - children

 Children with language disorders are able to produce sounds, and their speech can be understood.

-For most infants and children, language develops naturally beginning at birth.
+Most infants and children develop language naturally starting at birth.
 To develop language, a child must be able to hear, see, understand, and remember.
-Children must also have the physical ability to form speech.
+Children must also be physically able to form speech.

 Up to 1 of every 20 children has symptoms of a language disorder.
 When the cause is unknown, it is called a developmental language disorder.